Learning Sparse Graphon Mean Field Games: INTRODUCTION

 Mean field games (MFGs) (\cite{carmona2018probabilistic}, \cite{carmona2018prob}) have proven to be a valid approach for achieving both scalability and theoretical guarantees in multi-agent systems.
 Since they were introduced independently by \cite{huang2006large} and \cite{lasry2007mean} to address game theoretic challenges, they have become a major interest in various research fields.
 Extensions of the original MFG model include discrete-time formulations (\cite{cui2021learning}, \cite{saldi2018markov}), variants with major and minor agents (\cite{carmona2016probabilistic}, \cite{firoozi2020convex}, \cite{nourian2013mm}) as well as zero-sum games (\cite{choutri2019mean}, \cite{choutri2019optimal}).
 MFGs are based on the weak interaction principle where each individual has a negligible influence on the whole system.
-Besides the numerical and theoretical benefits of this principle, MFGs provide the modelling framework for various applications, such as autonomous driving (\cite{huang2020game}), cyber security (\cite{kolokoltsov2018corruption}), big data architectures (\cite{castiglione2014exploiting}), swarm robotics (\cite{elamvazhuthi2019mean}), and systemic risk in financial markets (\cite{carmona2015mean}, \cite{elie2020large}).
+Besides the numerical and theoretical benefits of this principle, MFGs provide the modelling framework for various applications, such as autonomous driving (\cite{huang2020game}), cyber security (\cite{kolokoltsov2018corruption}), big data architectures (\cite{castiglione2014exploiting}), and systemic risk in financial markets (\cite{carmona2015mean}, \cite{elie2020large}).
+There is also some work that aims to apply MFGs to real world tasks, e.g. social networks (\cite{yang2018learning}) or swarm robotics (\cite{elamvazhuthi2019mean}, \cite{cui2022scalable}), but this field largely remains to be developed.
+Although our paper is of theoretical nature, its goal is to make MFGs more realistic, as we discuss below.